Skip to content

 Common pitfalls with class fields

-.
+When I started using class fields, I was excited by their potential, but I quickly stumbled upon the issue of misunderstanding the context of this.
 I learned the hard way that using class fields can sometimes lead to unexpected results, especially if you mix them with traditional method definitions.
 Have you ever felt that sinking feeling when your code doesn’t behave as expected?
 I certainly have!
-The freedom of using this
+The freedom of using this inside class fields can be misleading when you haven’t fully grasped the scope of your functions.

 Another pitfall I encountered was assuming that class fields are always the best choice for state management.
 In a project where I tried to apply them generously, I noticed that not every property needed this level of encapsulation.
 Reflecting on that experience, I realized that while class fields clean up code, they can also lead to overengineering.
 Isn’t it interesting how sometimes the most straightforward approach is the most effective?